 Jobs in Tech: Information Systems Security Manager

-Large IT security departments will typically employ an Information System Security Manager who fills a supervisory role, shouldering management and training responsibilities for the rest of security staff.
+Large IT security departments will typically employ an Information System Security Manager who fills a supervisory role, shouldering management and training responsibilities for the rest of the security staff.
 Here are the details of what to expect in this career.

 While, as with most careers, specific duties vary based on the company who employs you, the ISSM's overall responsibilities are to: